cocosumo/kintone-customize/README.md

 ## Contributing

-Some customizations here are deprecated.
-Please create new repository for each app customization instead.

 - NodeJS 16^
 - Install packages for root, and for each packages.
 - When depency error appears while installing packages, follow instructions in the console.